When it comes to selling sites online, there are 3 main types of websites that you can sell:

-Basically the function of dropshipping websites is to create a pretty front to sell items directly from the manufacturer to the consumer.
-Usually, these profit margin on these websites is very small so you need to sell A LOT of items to make any real money.
+Basically, the function of dropshipping websites is to create a pretty front to sell items directly from the manufacturer to the consumer.
+Usually, the profit margin on these websites is very small so you need to sell A LOT of items to make any real money.

 Adsense or other websites that make money by posting ads on their pages are the easiest to sell because they require basically no upkeep.
 Of course, they’re only going to make any real profit if the website gets a LOT of organic traffic.

-Amazon websites (or any other affilaite websites) are almost as easy as Adsense websites.
-In the same way, these websites are very easy to manage once they are setup and getting a good amount of traffic.
+Amazon websites (or any other affiliate websites) are almost as easy as Adsense websites.
+In the same way, these websites are very easy to manage once they are set up and get a good amount of traffic.
 They require little work to upkeep.

 They’re slightly trickier to transfer because you have to change all the affiliate links so that they own to the person taking over the website.
 If you use an affiliate link manager, this becomes much easier.

-If you’re website isn’t monetized yet, it’s too early to sell it online.
-First, you need to monetize it successfully with one of the methods above and then, you can think about selling it.
+If your website isn’t monetized yet, it’s too early to sell it online.
+First, you need to monetize it successfully with one of the methods above, and then, you can think about selling it.

 Selling Sites Online Usually Comes Down to Finding a Good Platform

-Then if you want to stick around, in about 10 minutes or so – I’m going to share how to turn selling (or flipping) websites full time business idea.
+Then if you want to stick around, in about 10 minutes or so – I’m going to share how to turn selling (or flipping) websites into full-time business ideas.
 It’s actually much easier and surprisingly cheaper than it might sound if you know THREE major tips.
 These 3 tips will keep you from pulling your hair out in frustration and also keep you from investing insane amounts of money that you might never get back.

-n my experience, the way to make the MOST money is to sell your website independently through a site like E-Bay, Craigslist, Kijiji or through your own personal network.
-The reason is because your site isn’t being compared on a fixed set of metrics (specifically profitability) next to a bunch of other webistes.
-You can market your website excatly the way you want to.
+In my experience, the way to make the MOST money is to sell your website independently through a site like eBay, Craigslist, Kijiji, or through your own personal network.
+The reason is that your site isn’t being compared on a fixed set of metrics (specifically profitability) next to a bunch of other websites.
+You can market your website exactly the way you want to.

 The downside of this is that it takes significantly more work and it’s going to take a lot longer to sell.
-Also, whoever buys the website might realize that they paid more for a website that makes them less money then thy could have gotten on another platform, which doesn’t do well for your reputation.
+Also, whoever buys the website might realize that they paid more for a website that makes them less money than they could have gotten on another platform, which doesn’t do well for your reputation.

 My advice is to use one of the following platforms and if you aren’t satisfied with the worth of your website, it’s time to make it more profitable first before you consider selling it.